glotzerlab/p4/readme.md

 ## To-Do

 `Interaction`
 - [x] Allow the interaction model to specify different parameters for different interacting type pairs ~~- [ ] Add support for HPMC potentials (contributes to goal of writing a simulation parser)~~ ~~- to accomplish this, I think  `InteractionModel` would need to be its own class that checks to make sure every constituent `Interaction` has the same  simulation type (MD or HPMC).
 Ideally, it wouldn't matter (see HOOMD-rs), but for HOOMD-blue it certainly does.~~
+- [x] write tests
+- [ ] add parsing from `hoomd.md.pair.Pair` subclasses

+`BodyModel`
+- [x] write tests
+- [ ] add parsing from `hoomd.md.constraint.Rigid`, `hoomd.Snapshot`, and `hoomd.Simulation`

 `System`
 - [ ] remove need for a separate probe `ParticleModel`, generating a probe particle on-the-fly to investigate the provided interactions (contributes to goal of writing a simulation parser)
   - to accomplish this, need to change how index of probe particle is calculated.
 Does that index ever change?
   - PROBLEM: what if you aren't interested in body A - body A interactions, but rather in body A - body B?
 How do you investigate those with no notion of a probe particle?
 The notion of a System would have to change - it would be a collection of named particle models and a single interaction model (Or maybe a combination of a Particle Model and an Interaction Model - a ParticleModel being a named collection of BodyModels...)
 - [ ] add method for calculating an array of positions and orientations that do not produce effective overlaps (this would prevent the averaging problem that Josh pointed out).
 This could look like:
   - have high orientation resolution (e.g. 10)
   - at each position and orientation
       - check if the probe and analyte would overlap
       - if yes, remove the orientation
       - tally the number of rejected orientations - if the number of accepted ones falls below some threshold (e.g. 2), then remove that position
   - this filtering would happen **before** the parallelization/run_probe step
+  - alternatively, have a dynamic meshing approach like with ChIMES (maybe do both?)
+- [ ] write tests
+- [ ] add parsing from `hoomd.Simulation`

 `Field`
 - [ ] refine dimensionality handling (always 3D? if not, need checks when calling various methods)
 - [ ] method for saving to npz
 - [ ] methods or overloads for adding/overlaying multiple fields to create a new one
+- [ ] write tests

 `util`
   - [ ] functions for saving/creating interaction models to/from json